Standardised workflow for mass spectrometry-based single-cell proteomics data processing and analysis using the scp package: Methods

 \subsection{Data preprocessing}

 }

-Raw data files were converted into mzML format using the \texttt{MSconvert} software ( \hyperlink{ref-adusumilli_data_2017}{Adusumilli and Mallick 2017}). mzML files were searched by the \texttt{sage} software ( \hyperlink{ref-lazear_sage_2023}{Lazear 2023}) against a protein sequence database including all entries from the human SwissProt database (downloaded December 23, 2022).
+Raw data files were converted into mzML format using the \texttt{MSconvert} software\textsuperscript{ \hyperlink{ref-adusumilli_data_2017}{17}}. mzML files were searched by the \texttt{sage} software\textsuperscript{ \hyperlink{ref-lazear_sage_2023}{18}} against a protein sequence database including all entries from the human SwissProt database (downloaded December 23, 2022).
 The \texttt{results.json} configuration file can be found in our Zenodo repository.
 In short, we specified cleaving sites as lysine and arginine, allowed for 2 missed cleavages and limited the search to peptides ranging between 5 to 50 amino acids.
-Cystein carbamidomethylation was the only fixed modification and lysine TMTpro, peptide N-terminal TMTpro, methionin oxydation and protein N-terminal acetylation were set as variable modifications.
+Cysteine carbamidomethylation was the only fixed modification and lysine TMTpro, peptide N-terminal TMTpro, methionine oxydation and protein N-terminal acetylation were set as variable modifications.
 Quantitative and identification results were exported and merged, as documented in the \texttt{build\_QF\_dataset.Rmd} file.
-All these files are available in a Zenodo archive (10.5281/zenodo.8417228) ( \hyperlink{ref-zenododata}{Grégoire et al. 2023})
+All these files are available in a Zenodo archive (10.5281/zenodo.8417228)\textsuperscript{ \hyperlink{ref-zenododata}{19}}

 \hypertarget{data-availability}{